CartoDB/cartodb/gears/carto_gears_api/README.md

 # HOWTO

-## Pick a directory
+## Private vs public gears

 CARTO currently supports two directories for Gears:

 `/gears`

-Directory for public components.
-For example, if you begin a development of a new feature within CARTO and you want to do it with a component-based approach, this is a good place.
-It's part of the main repo and Gears here will be automatically added to `Gemfile.lock` .
+Public engines.
+For example, for new features developed with a component-based approach.
+It's part of the main repo and gears inside it will be automatically added to `Gemfile` and `Gemfile.lock`.

 `/private_gears`

+Private engines.
+For example, for in-house developments that can't be shipped with the Open Source version.
-Private gears.
-It's skipped at `.gitignore`, and it's dynamically loaded, so it won't appear in `Gemfile.lock`.
-You can add symbolic links there to external repos.
+It's skipped at `.gitignore`, and it's dynamically loaded, so it won't appear in `Gemfile` or `Gemfile.lock`.
+You can have the code wherever you want, and add symbolic links there.

 ### Private gears limitations